 - PHASE 1C – Greatly improved access and facilities in all areas, especially for those with mobility constraints COMPLETED

-- Provision of en-suite showers and wet rooms to 10 of the first floor bedrooms COMPLETED
+- PHASE 2 – Provision of en-suite showers and wet rooms to 10 of the first floor bedrooms COMPLETED

-- Improvements to the separate toilets, showers and bathrooms
+- PHASE 2 – Improvements to the separate toilets, showers and bathrooms COMPLETED

-The refurbishment proposals are being phased so that the House remains open for business and our programme of Retreats and Quiet Days continue as normal as possible.
+The refurbishment proposals have been phased so that the House remained open for business and our programme of Retreats and Quiet Days continued as normal as possible.